jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 Last days I have been diving a little into the wonderful world of Erlang distributed.
 Elixir, has some built-in constructs for distributed systems which makes easier to distribute systems in comparison with other programming paradigms.

-Since Erlang is based on the actor model (where each actor is a process) it is transparent to erlang if the actor is local or if it is in a remote host, as long as the nodes are connected.
+Since Erlang is based on the actor model (where each actor is a process) it is transparent to Erlang if the actor is local or if it is in a remote host, as long as the nodes are connected.

 Another tool I love to user is Docker, so I started to dive into how to connect two Elixir instances dockerized, it has some tricks that we will discover along this posts.

 # Connecting dockers with --net=host

 In this first attempt we are going to launch two dockers using the latest elixir image, we will have opened two `iex` terminals where we can play with the nodes.